History of UC Sampdoria: From Bernardini to the "defensive-minded" Herrera

-The 1971-1972 season was characterized by the departure of coach Bernardini to other shores; President Colantuoni blamed Bernardini for the team's latest poor results, and therefore decided to replace him with Heriberto Herrera, a great overseer of the defensive phase, but not particularly of the offensive one.
+The 1971-1972 season was characterized by the departure of coach Bernardini to other shores; President Colantuoni blamed Bernardini for the team's poor results, and therefore decided to replace him with Heriberto Herrera, a great overseer of the defensive phase, but not particularly of the offensive one.
 Not surprisingly, at the end of that year, only 28 goals were conceded, while the forwards scored only 23: for the umpteenth time, the strong-willed Cristin proved to be the most prolific player, with five goals scored.
 The defense, led by Battara and young Lippi, proved to be one of the best organized, so much so that it attracted the interest of the big teams.
 In addition to the good backline, a positive note of the year was certainly the young center forward Spadetto, who scored, in eleven games, four goals, doing, as a result, almost better than the starting forwards.

 In the following summer, the blucerchiata flagship player Cristin, who was disliked by the coach, left Sampdoria: along with him, for the same reason, also left Fotia and goalkeeper Battara, who had defended the Doria goal for so many years.
 The only added value left in the blucerchiata jersey, since the arrivals were unable to adequately replace the departing players, was Salvi, whose seven goals allowed the team to save itself.
 The last match of the year, played away against Torino, saw the blucerchiata team win 1-0 with Boni's goal: the victory proved decisive, as the favorable goal difference ensured salvation (it was Atalanta, who were relegated to Serie B, who had the worst of it).
 In the summer, Sampdoria, after the opening of an investigation, even risked being relegated to the second tier, but sports justice, even in the face of an actual lack of evidence and some journalistic inferences, condemned the team with a four-point deduction in the following championship, which, after several appeals, was reduced to three.